-Ritual in the Woods Impressionist Landscape Painting
+Ritual in the Woods Impressionist Landscape Art Prints

 This dark impressionist landscape painting represents a ritual taking place in a wood at night.
 The viewer can't see the ritual itself.
 On the material level, only the flames of a ritual fire and sparks that float up from it are visible as evidence of the ritual, but on another plant we can see the energy floating through the landscape that is available for powering ritual or acting as a ritual transmitter.
 In the painting, it floats above the trees as a fiery red energy.